 Onions and cabbage

 The days are getting short, the weather’s cooling down, and average first frost is only three days away.
 It’s still officially summer, but I’m in fall mode now.
-Green onions and the brassicas, like this open leaf cabbage, are hardy … Read the rest
+Green onions and the brassicas, like this open leaf cabbage, are hardy mainstays of the fall harvest.

 Fuller share